 Chiropractic care can help identify what is causing the compression through detailed examination if we feel we need further imaging such as x-rays and MRIs we can arrange these privately or liaise with your GP.

 The most common ones we see at the clinic include pain in the buttocks and hips, that travels down the leg.

 It can be very painful and patients may experience:

 Pins and needles

 Things that may affect the compression on the nerve are

 Coughing and sneezing can give the sensation of weakness and the affected leg giving way.

 Chiropractors help create space and movement in and around the spinal joints which reduces the compression within the spine.

-Chiropractors use a combination of massage, manipulations, stretching and moblisations to help achive this.
+Chiropractors use a combination of massage, manipulations, stretching and mobilisations to help acheive this.

-It is essential to use ice packs on this type of injury and follow the exercise rehab program to help relieve the problem, continuing future exercises will help prevent return of the injury.
+It is essential to use ice packs on this type of injury and follow the exercise rehab programme to help relieve the problem, continuing future exercises will help prevent return of the injury.